 Review Your Action Plan & Agreement

-Don’t sign onto a debt management program if you don’t understand the terms of your repayment plan or agreement.
-Call a counselor and ask questions.
-Make sure you thoroughly understand your monthly payment, fees charged by the agency, penalties for dropping out of the program and how many years until you will be debt free.
+Don’t sign a debt management program if you don’t understand the terms of your repayment plan or agreement.
+Call a counselor and ask questions about enrolling in a debt management program.
+Make sure you understand your monthly payment, fees charged by the agency, penalties for dropping out of the program and how many years until you will be debt free.
 Review interest savings estimates from different agencies.
-Once you have all the facts, you’ll be able to make an informed choice that you can feel confident with while you pay off your debt.
-A debt management program is a long-term relationship that should not be entered into lightly.
-Call InCharge Debt Solutions for a free analysis or start online.
-We’re here to help you understand your options and make the best choice for your circumstances.